-This position is accountable to perform a variety of clerical, reception, and support functions that ensure timely and effective day-to-day operations and communications throughout the Radiology Department.
-This includes answering telephones, greeting patients, entering Radiology orders, scheduling out-patient examinations, maintaining records, monitoring flow, serving as a patient advocate/liaison to the imaging modalities, and relaying information that is often confidential and time-sensitive.
-The Outpatient Services Representative supports the mission, vision, values, and strategic initiatives of Mary Washington Healthcare and demonstrates a commitment of quality service to our patients and their families, the community, physicians, and other Associates.
+This position is accountable to efficiently, effectively, and accurately transcribe medical reports and other communications as needed, in order to correctly document imaging procedures, findings, activities, and operations.
+In addition to transcribing, the Transcriptionist performs a variety of clerical and support functions that facilitate day-to-day operations and communications throughout the medical community.
+The Transcriptionist supports the mission, vision, values, and strategic initiatives of Mary Washington Healthcare and demonstrates a commitment of quality service to our patients and their families, the community, physicians, and other Associates.

 Essential Functions & Responsibilities:

-Greets all patients, visitors, family members, physicians, and Associates in a courteous and professional manner.
+Greets all physicians, Associates, and customers in a courteous and professional manner.

 Answers telephones courteously, professionally, and by the third ring.

 Responds to requests for reports, assistance, or information in an efficient, effective and confidential manner.

 Performs routine clerical/support functions and additional duties as assigned by the Radiology Support Services Supervisor.